 Theorem 3.1 (Localization of GWB implies Chern triviality).
-Let P be an orthogonal projection acting on $L^2(\mathbb{R}^2)$ , which is an exponentially localized projection in the sense of Definition 2.3.
+Let P be an orthogonal projection acting on $L^2(\mathbb{R}^2)$, which is an exponentially localized projection in the sense of Definition ??.
 Let $\mathfrak{D} \subset \mathbb{R}^2$ be a r-uniformly discrete set and let s > 4.
-Suppose that P admits a generalized Wannier basis $\{\psi{\gamma,a}\}{\gamma \in \mathfrak{D}, 1 \leq a \leq m(\gamma)}$ which is s-localized around $\mathfrak{D}$ , in the sense of Definition 2.5.
-Then, the Chern character of P is zero.
+Suppose that P admits a generalized Wannier basis $\{\psi{\gamma,a}\}{\gamma \in \mathfrak{D}, 1 \leq a \leq m(\gamma)}$ which is s-localized around \mathfrak{D} , in the sense of Definition ??.
+Then the Chern character of P is zero.

-Notice that periodicity plays no role in Theorem 3.1.
-In non-periodic context, one might think that a natural generalization of Bravais lattice is a Delone set, which is both r-uniformly discrete and R-uniformly nowhere sparse(5).
-However, in the proof of the above theorem only the property of $\mathfrak{D}$ to be uniformly discrete is used, via the "Generalized Maclaurin-Cauchy test" (Lemma B.1).
+Notice that periodicity plays no role in Theorem ??.
+In non-periodic context, one might think that a natural generalization of Bravais lattice is a Delone set, which is both r-uniformly discrete and R-uniformly nowhere sparse??.
+However, in the proof of the above Theorem only the property of \mathfrak{D} to be uniformly discrete is used, via the "Generalized Maclaurin-Cauchy test" (Lemma ??).

-As we have already mentioned in the Introduction, in the periodic context the relation between the localization of Wannier bases and the topology of the Bloch bundle is a well-established paradigm [62].
+As we have already mentioned in the Introduction, in the periodic context the relation between the localization of Wannier bases and the topology of the Bloch bundle is a well established paradigm [?].
 Inspired by the latter result, we conjecture that the remarkable dichotomic character that pertains to periodic systems is actually a more general phenomenon.

 Conjecture 3.2 (Localization dichotomy for non-periodic gapped systems).
-Let $P_0$ be the spectral projection, acting on $L^2(\mathbb{R}^2)$ , corresponding to an isolated component $\sigma_0$ of an operator satisfying the hypotheses of Proposition 2.4.
+Let P_0 be the spectral projection, acting on $L^2(\mathbb{R}^2)$, corresponding to an isolated component σ_0 of an operator satisfying the hypotheses of Proposition ??.
 Then there exists a number $s \geq 1$ such that the following statements are equivalent:

-- (a) $P_0$ admits a generalized Wannier basis that is exponentially localized around a r-uniformly discrete set, for some r > 0. - (b) $P_0$ admits a generalized Wannier basis that is s-localized, with $s \ge s$ , around a r'-uniformly discrete set, for some r' > 0. - (c) $P_0$ is Chern trivial in the sense that its Chern character $C(P_0)$ exists and is equal to zero.
+- (a) P_0 admits a generalized Wannier basis that is exponentially localized around a r-uniformly discrete set, for some r > 0. - (b) P_0 admits a generalized Wannier basis that is s-localized, with $s \geq s$, around a r'-uniformly discrete set, for some r' > 0. - (c) P_0 is Chern trivial in the sense that its Chern character $C(P_0)$ exists and is equal to zero.

-Clearly, (a) implies (b) by a simple inequality.
-The implication from (b) (with $s > 4$ ) to (c) is the content of Theorem 3.1, which is proved in the next section.
-The open problem in the conjecture is to show that (c) is implies (a).
-Moreover, since for any time-reversal symmetric system the Chern character vanishes, see Proposition 2.12, proving that (c) is implies (a) would solve a long standing conjecture about the existence of generalized Wannier bases for time-reversal symmetric systems [70].

-Furthermore, in view of the periodic counterpart, the threshold $s > 4$ appearing in Theorem 3.1 does not seem optimal.
-In fact, a generalization of the localization dichotomy for periodic systems proved in [62] would require $s = 1$ .
+Clearly, ?? implies ?? by a simple inequality.
+The implication from ?? (with $s > 4$) to ?? is the content of Theorem ??, which is proved in the next section.
+The open problem in the conjecture is to show that ?? implies ??.
+Moreover, since for any time reversal symmetric system the Chern character vanishes, see Proposition ??, proving that ?? implies ?? would solve a long standing conjecture about the existence of generalized Wannier bases for time reversal symmetric systems [?].
+Furthermore, in view of the periodic counterpart, the threshold $s > 4$ appearing in Theorem ?? does not seem optimal.
+In fact, a generalization of the localization dichotomy for periodic systems proved in [?] would require $s = 1$.

-Theorem 3.1, coupled with the techniques used in [70], allows to show that the nonexistence of a well-localized GWB is stable with respect to suitable perturbations, as detailed in the following Corollary.
+Theorem ??, coupled with the techniques used in [?], allows to show that the non-existence of a well-localized GWB is stable with respect to suitable perturbations, as detailed in the following Corollary.
 A similar stability result concerning the vanishing of the Chern character holds also true.